 The tokenize module provides a lexical scanner for Python source code, implemented in Python.
 The scanner in this module returns comments as tokens as well, making it useful for implementing ``pretty-printers,'' including colorizers for on-screen displays.

-row and column where the token begins in the source, a tuple
+row and column where the token begins in the source;

-token, and the line on which the token was found.
-The line passed
+and the line on which the token was found.

-All constants from the token module are also exported from tokenize, as is one additional token type value that might be passed to the tokeneater function by tokenize():
+All constants from the token module are also exported from tokenize, as are two additional token type values that might be passed to the tokeneater function by tokenize():